This Blue Ribbon Chili is your classic, hearty chili filled with beef, two types of beans, and lots of seasonings. This recipe truly is a winner.

 Slow Cooker Instructions

-Chili Variations
+Variations

-- Instead of ground beef you make turkey chili with ground turkey.
+- Instead of ground beef, you make turkey chili with ground turkey.

-- Switch up the beans – black beans, pinto beans, kidney beans, and great northern beans are all great and you can pair them up however you like.
+- Switch up the beans – black beans, pinto beans, kidney beans, and great northern beans are all great, and you can pair them up however you like.

 - If you want it spicy use your favorite hot salsa.

 I have made this blue ribbon chili so many times I have it memorized!
 I hope you give it a try and love it as much as I do.
-Enjoy!
-XOXO San

-More Cozy Chili Recipes
+Pair this More Cozy Chili Recipes…

 Blue Ribbon Chili